freeCompilerCamp/freecompilercamp.github.io/_posts/2020-07-06-rose-debugging.markdown

   * Once the internal variables are visible in gdb at the proper breakpoint, we can grab the memory address of the internal variable.
 This requires your knowledge of how internal variables are named.
 You can either look at the class declaration of the object, or guess it by convention.
 For example, mostly something with an access function like `get_something()` has a corresponding internal variable named `p_something` in ROSE AST node types.
   * Finally, we have to watch the dereferenced value of the memory address (`watch *address`).
 Watching the memory address (via `watch address`) is to watch a constant value.
 It won't work.

 Run the program again with `r` while in debugging mode.
 As before, the second for loop will be reached due to our conditional breakpoint; all others will be skipped.
 Let's watch the data member storing the parent pointer of the AST node.
-We need to first obtain the memory address corresponding to this pointer.
-We print this first via `p &p_parent`.
+We need to first obtain the memory address corresponding to this pointer, which can be output via `p &p_parent`.
 With the memory address obtained, we can set a watchpoint with the memory address.
 Remember, we *must* dereference the address!
 You should replace `<memory_address>` with the address printed by the previous command.

 ```.term1
 p &p_parent